 Do you consider workers' compensation insurance just one more unnecessary cost of doing business?
 If so, think again.

-by Joe Soda in Business Insurance on Tuesday, March 07, 2017
+by James West in Business Insurance on Tuesday, March 7, 2017

 Workers’ compensation insurance, like auto insurance, is typically mandatory for employers in most states.
 In a few states, smaller employers (generally those with 1- 3 employees) may opt out of the mandatory coverage.
 In states where you may be able to opt out, many employers still elect to opt into worker’s compensation coverage to take advantage of some critical protections that are unavailable to nonparticipants.
 These protections include:

 Workers’ compensation statutes provide exclusive remedy for injured employees.
 This means that under most circumstances an employer cannot be sued for causing the injury of the insured.

 The no-fault provision of the workers’ compensation statutes provide protection for your employees in the event they are injured on the job regardless of how the injury occurred.
 In most circumstances, as long as the employee is injured within the course and scope of his/her employment, coverage is provided even if the employee was partially responsible for his/her own injury.